fazpass/fia-documentation/README.Android.md

 }
 ```

-For list of all available security feature, you can see in [Keypaz Dashboard](https://dashboard.keypaz.com).
-There, you can set how security feature behave, like blocking the request or set a web callback.
+To see available security features, you can go to [Keypaz Dashboard](https://dashboard.keypaz.com).
+There, you can set the behavior of each security feature, such as blocking the request or set a web callback to send notification.

-To handle if request has been blocked, you can do this when requesting for otp:
+To handle a blocked request, you can do this when requesting an otp:

 ```kotlin
 fia.otp(this).register("PHONE_NUMBER") { promise ->